jhpyle/charts/README.md

   need websockets support.
 If you set `inClusterNGINX` to `false`, then the IP address of the application can be found under `<release name>-docassemble-service`.
-* `sharedInClusterNGINX`: default is `false`.
+* `createInClusterNGINX`: default is `true`.
 The default setup deploys the ingress controller along side this container.
-You have already deployed an ingress controller which is shared by all namespaces set this to true
+If you have already deployed an ingress controller which is shared by all namespaces, set this to `false`.
 * `inClusterNGINXClusterIssuer`: default is `null`.
-If you have cert manager deployed in your cluster set this to your cluster issuer name
+If you have an SSL certificate manager deployed in your cluster, set this to the cluster issuer name.
 * `inClusterMinio`: default is `true`.
 By default, the chart runs [MinIO] in order to provide object storage.
 If you would rather use [S3] or an [S3]-compatible object storage service, set